Zhang-pchao/OilWaterInterface/README.md

 [Voronoi CVs for enhanced sampling autoionization and tautomerism](https://bohrium.dp.tech/notebooks/83327491785)

 Note: The above web links have Chinese to English translations.

+# Dataset and model

+The datasets for training or testing the DP and DC models are uploaded to [AIS Square]() and [Zenodo](https://zenodo.org/records/14470619).

 # Packages Used